AliKhadivi/Mailu/docs/reverse.rst

 `Traefik`_ is a popular reverse-proxy aimed at containerized systems.
 As such, many may wish to integrate Mailu into a system which already uses Traefik as its sole ingress/reverse-proxy.

-As the ``mailu/front`` container uses Nginx not only for ``HTTP`` forwarding, but also for the mail-protocols like ``SMTP``, ``IMAP``, etc, we need to keep this container around even when using another ``HTTP`` reverse-proxy.
+As the ``mailu/front`` container uses Nginx not only for ``HTTP`` forwarding, but also for the mail-protocols like ``SMTP``, ``IMAP``, etc
+, we need to keep this container around even when using another ``HTTP`` reverse-proxy.
 Furthermore, Traefik is neither able to forward non-HTTP, nor can it easily forward HTTPS-to-HTTPS.

 This, however, means 3 things:

 - ``mailu/front`` needs to listen internally on ``HTTP`` rather than ``HTTPS``
 - ``mailu/front`` is not exposed to the outside world on ``HTTP``
 - ``mailu/front`` still needs ``SSL`` certificates (here, we assume ``letsencrypt``) for a well-behaved mail service

 This makes the setup with Traefik a bit harder: Traefik saves its certificates in a proprietary *JSON* file, which is not readable by Nginx in the ``front``-container.
 To solve this, your ``acme.json`` needs to be exposed to the host or a ``docker-volume``.
 It will then be read by a script in another container, which will dump the certificates as ``PEM`` files, readable for Nginx.
 The ``front`` container will automatically reload Nginx whenever these certificates change.

 To set this up, first set ``TLS_FLAVOR=mail`` in your ``.env``.
 This tells ``mailu/front`` not to try to request certificates using ``letsencrypt``, but to read provided certificates, and use them only for mail-protocols, not for ``HTTP``.